 The subtitle says it all.
 When I ask my clients about their clicker training experience, they always begin with relationship.
 Yes, they have solved their training issues, yes they are riding and teaching their horses many fun things, but what stands out for them is the communication, the connection, the clarity that clicker training brings.

 In 1993 when I went out to the barn clicker in hand to ask my horse what he thought about clicker training, there were no books to guide me.
 I was on my own.
 But I had a superb teacher - my own horse.
 Peregrine and I worked our way through the beginning steps, and in the process we discovered what an amazing communication tool clicker training is.

 The training quickly evolved from a simple game to amuse my horse during a long layup to a comprehensive training program.
-I began to weave the clicker into all our training interactions.
-I reworked all the ground work I had taught Peregrine, all the work-in hand, the liberty training, the work on the lunge and long lines.
-When he was recovered from his lay up, I expanded the clicker into all his ridden work.
+I began to weave clicker training into all our training interactions.
+I reworked all the ground work I had taught Peregrine, all the work-in hand, the liberty training, the work on the lunge and in long lines.
+I expanded the clicker into all his ridden work.
 We'd been doing okay before, but now!
-Clicker training opened up a world of possibilities that we're still exploring.
+Clicker training opened up a world of possibilities that I've been exploring ever since.